Vi Senior Living: Growth and Development

-As Classic Residence made efforts to expand under Vi Senior Living, its first acquisition of Bentley Village, a continuing care retirement community in Naples, Florida, was completed in 1992.
+As Classic Residence made efforts to expand under Vi, its first acquisition of Bentley Village, a continuing care retirement community in Naples, Florida, was completed in 1992.
 This location has since been renamed Vi at Bentley Village.
 In 1996, Vi purchased its first residential tower of La Jolla Village in San Diego, California.
 The same year, Vi at Lakeside Village in Lantana, Florida was acquired.
 The Lakeside Village community includes two restaurants and cafes, bar and ice cream shop, a beauty salon, fitness center, swimming pool, and hosts regular bus trips for residents.
-A big part of Classic Residence by Hyatt and Vi Senior Living's lifestyle is the variety of amenities offered to residents, which resemble continuing education in the form of field trips, group discussions, and classes.
+A big part of Classic Residence by Hyatt and Vi's lifestyle is the variety of amenities offered to residents, which resemble continuing education in the form of field trips, group discussions, and classes.

 In the coming years, Vi continued the trend of developing and acquiring retirement communities.
 The company acquired TidePointe in Hilton Head Island, South Carolina out of bankruptcy in 1998.
 Vi at Grayhawk, one of two Vi communities in Scottsdale, Arizona, opened in 1999.
 In 2002, Vi at The Glen in Glenview, a suburb of Chicago's North Shore opened its 1,000-acre master-planned community.
 Between 2003 and 2010, the following communities opened: Vi at Aventura in Aventura, Florida (2003), Vi at Palo Alto in Silicon Valley, California (2005), Vi at Highlands Ranch in Highlands Ranch, Colorado (2008), and Vi at Silverstone in Scottsdale, Arizona (2010).

-Classic Residence officially rebranded as Vi in June 2010 (pronounced “vee”, derived from “vida”, the Latin word for “life”).
-The continuing-care retirement communities were rebranded as Vi, while rental properties were renamed to “Classic Residence, a Vi Community.”
+Classic Residence officially rebranded as Vi in June 2010 (pronounced “vee”, derived from “vita”, the Latin word for “life”).
+The continuing care retirement communities were rebranded as Vi, while rental properties were renamed to “Classic Residence, a Vi Community.”

 In January 2012, Pritzker announced her resignation as Vi Senior Living chairwoman.
 As a result, Kevin Poorman, vice chairman of the company, was appointed to fill her role.

+In September 2025, Des Moines-based LCS announced that it would be adding Vi's 10 communities to its portfolio as part of a strategic merger agreement.
+The deal closed on May 1, 2026.